Purposeful Living

 Would he ask for my house?
 My car?
 All of my possessions?

 Maybe he would ask for something to which I cling even more tightly.
-Perhaps he would ask about my concern over the way others perceive me.
+Perhaps he would ask about my daily work.

 I stare at the face of the clock, and I know what I’m called to give away on this day.
 The Lord is calling me to give him my time.
 Not just an hour per day.
 Not just the three hours I deem “ministry time” each day, but all of it.